makerdao/community/risk/collateral-onboarding-guide.md

 2. Please link to the most updated roadmap for your project.
 3. Please link to the Github of your project.
 4. How many employees and contractors does your project have?
-5. What is the annual burn rate?
+5. What is the monthly burn rate?
 6. What is the strategy for treasury management?

 #### Markets

 1. Which exchanges is your token listed on?
-2. Are there any paid market makers for your asset?
-Who?
-How are they paid, including the type of remuneration and required payment benchmarks?
+2. Are you aware of any paid market makers for your asset?
 3. Does your token have custodial support?
 Where/with whom?
 Please provide a copy of the custodial agreement if available.

 #### Community